All South Carolinians Aged 16 and Older to be Eligible for COVID-19 Vaccine Beginning March 31, 2021

 In all, DHEC and other vaccine providers have administered a total of 1,818,939 doses of vaccine to South Carolina residents, with 1,163,103 South Carolinians having received at least one dose and 617,787 South Carolinians having completed vaccination.
 As of today, approximately 15% of South Carolina’s population has been fully vaccinated.

-Ages for Vaccines Currently, Pfizer is the only vaccine available to those aged 16-18.
-All three vaccines—Pfizer, Moderna and Janssen—are available to those aged 18 and older.
+Currently, Pfizer is the only vaccine available to those aged 16-18.
+All three vaccines - Pfizer, Moderna and Janssen - are available to those aged 18 and older.

 According to CDC guidelines, here's what you can do once you’ve been fully vaccinated.